 Senior Applied Scientist at Microsoft | Georgia Tech CS PhD | Research in Multimodal GenAI and LLMs

 I am a Senior Applied Scientist at Microsoft, where I work on understanding and steering the impact of Generative AI on Productivity.
-I am a part of the Applied Science group in Microsoft IDEAS.
+I am a part of the IDEAS Research group led by Scott Counts.

 Previously, I was a researcher at Adobe Research (India), where I worked on applications of AI/ML to multimodal content generation (like this Sneak @ Adobe Summit).
 I completed my undergraduate studies at IIT Kanpur.
 During my doctoral studies, I was a Research Intern at JPMorgan AI Research, Microsoft Research, and Adobe Research.